 The Z6 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon Z6

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1300D and the Nikon Z6?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1300D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.